jonsmock/jonsmock.github.com/_posts/2015-02-25-turning-unit-tests-into-properties.md

 Let's look at an example unit test you might write in the bowling kata, using Clojure, clojure.test, and test.check.
-After your scoring function can total up all the pins knocked down, you're like to write a test like this:
+After your scoring function can total up all the pins knocked down, you're likely to write a test like this:

 ```
 (testing "Spares are worth 10 points"